-In recent years, there has been a great deal written about the threat of automation.
+In recent years, a great deal has been written about the threat of automation.

 With wages declining, unemployment rising, and increasing inequality, there’s a warranted fear surrounding the rapid growth of artificial intelligence and automation.